Amazon CloudWatch: Comprehensive Observability and Monitoring on AWS

 --tags Environment=Production,Application=MyApp

-# List log groups
+List all log groups

 aws logs describe-log-groups